tgihf/writeups/htb/seal/seal.md

 ===============================================================
 ```

 Interestingly, each of these redirects from HTTPS to HTTP, which this machine isn't serving.
 This transport layer redirect is probably the work of the Nginx reverse proxy.
-All requests except return a 404, except `https://seal.htb/manager/` which returns a 403 Forbidden.
+All requests return a 404, except `https://seal.htb/manager/` which returns a 403 Forbidden.

 ### Virtual Host Discovery